Self-cultivation: Cultivation of self in East Asian philosophy of education

-In modern era, some East Asian cultures have abandoned some of the archaic conceptions, or have replaced the traditional humanistic education with more-common modern approach of self-cultivation that adapts the influences of globalisation.
+In the modern era, some East Asian cultures have abandoned some of the archaic conceptions, or have replaced traditional humanistic education with a more common modern approach of self-cultivation that adapts the influences of globalisation.
 Nevertheless, the East Asian descendants and followers of Confucius still consider an ideal human being essential for their life-time education, with their cultural heritage deeply influenced by radical Confucian values.